ChrisCummins/phd/datasets/github/scrape_repos/README.md

 # Clone Popular GitHub Repos by Language

-This package implements a two-step process to clone the *n* most popular repositories of a particular programming language from GitHub.
+This package provides a means to scrape repositories and source code files from GitHub.

 ## Pre-requisites